skip to main content

 Nipple type

-What nipple type is best for a breastfed baby?
-Many lactation consultants recommend looking for a bottle with a nipple that has a gradual slope, meaning the top of the nipple is narrow and then gradually slopes outward toward the bottom.
-This encourages baby’s mouth to open wider and can help them achieve a deep latch, similar to how they latch when nursing.
-However, every baby is different, and some babies will have no problem drinking from a bottle with a wider nipple base.
+This is one of the most important features and a great place to start.
+Many lactation consultants recommend looking for a bottle with a nipple that has a gradual slope, meaning the top of the nipple is narrow and then gradually slopes outward toward the bottom (or base).
+Why?
+That shape encourages baby’s mouth to open wider and achieve a deep latch when feeding from a bottle that closely resembles how they latch on the breast.
+However, keep in mind that every baby is different, and some babies will have no problem drinking from a bottle that doesn’t have this kind of sloped nipple.
 You also may have to experiment with a few different brands to see what your baby prefers.

 Nipple flow